gofaniyi/apache-setup-with-nginx-proxy/README.md

 * Ubuntu Server 16.04.4 x64
 * Debian

-## Install nginx
-To start off, we need to install and configure nginx which will serve the front end of our site.
+## Before you start

-* For Debian
+* Debian
 ```
 sudo apt-get update
 sudo apt-get upgrade
 ```

+## Install nginx
+To start off, we need to install and configure nginx which will serve the front end of our site.

 Let’s download it from apt-get: